Public Dislosure Statement

 The Company’s exposure to changes in interest rates relates primarily to interest-earning financial assets.
 The Company does not use derivative financial instruments to hedge its interest rate risks.

-The table below summarise the effective interest rates as at 31 December 2022 for interest-bearing assets together with the contractual maturity dates of these assets.
+The table below summarises the effective interest rates as at 31 December 2023 for interest-bearing assets together with the contractual maturity dates of these assets.

 9. Foreign currency risk